MartinoMensio/spacy-universal-sentence-encoder/README.md

 # Spacy - Universal Sentence Encoder

+Make use of Google's Universal Sentence Encoder directly within SpaCy.
+This library lets you embed [Docs](https://spacy.io/api/doc), [Spans](https://spacy.io/api/span) and [Tokens](https://spacy.io/api/token) from the [Universal Sentence Encoder family available on TensorFlow Hub](https://tfhub.dev/google/collections/universal-sentence-encoder/1).

 ## Motivation
+There are many different reasons to not always use BERT.
+For example to have embeddings that are tuned specifically for another task (e.g. sentence similarity).
+See this very useful blog article: https://blog.floydhub.com/when-the-best-nlp-model-is-not-the-best-choice/

-Motivation to have different models: https://blog.floydhub.com/when-the-best-nlp-model-is-not-the-best-choice/ The USE is trained on different tasks which are more suited to identifying sentence similarity.
-Source Google AI blog https://ai.googleblog.com/2018/05/advances-in-semantic-textual-similarity.html
+The Universal Sentence Encoder is trained on different tasks which are more suited to identifying sentence similarity.
+[Google AI blog](https://ai.googleblog.com/2018/05/advances-in-semantic-textual-similarity.html) [paper](https://arxiv.org/abs/1803.11175)

+This library uses the [`user_hooks` of spaCy](https://spacy.io/usage/processing-pipelines#custom-components-user-hooks) to use an external model for the vectors, in this case a simple wrapper to the models available on TensorFlow Hub.

 ## Install

-You can install this repository:
+You can install this library from:
-- pyPI: `pip install spacy-universal-sentence-encoder` (problems with base models dependency xx_ent_wiki_sm and en_core_web_sm: base models cannot be specified as dependencies for pyPI, better to keep releases o GitHub)
 - github: `pip install git+https://github.com/MartinoMensio/spacy-universal-sentence-encoder-tfhub.git`
+- pyPI: `pip install spacy-universal-sentence-encoder` **not working** (problems with base models dependency xx_ent_wiki_sm and en_core_web_sm: base models cannot be specified as dependencies for pyPI, better to keep releases on GitHub)

 Or you can install the following pre-packaged models with pip: